ENVIRONMENT

 -

 94% of Americans agree that animals raised for food deserve to live free from abuse and cruelty.
-Yet animals raised for food are among the least-protected animals in our nation.
+Yet animals raised for food are among the least-protected animals.

 -